MonteTW/bcit-webdev-groupproject/breakdown.md

 Nov 18th, 2024
 Nuree Na:
 I worked on the following tasks:
-1. <create breakdown.md> - I created breakdown.md file and uploaded to git repository.
+1. <create breakdown.md> - I created breakdown.md file and uploaded to git repository 'breakdown'.
 2. <Implement edit feature> - this feature reflect changes from the 'edit' page.

 I also needed to research on Youtube and Google the following things: